204B.06 Filing for primary; affidavit of candidacy.

 Subd.
 3. Repealed, 1983 c 253 s 26

 Subd.
-4. Particular offices.
-Candidates who seek nomination for the following offices shall state the following additional information on the affidavit:
+4. Federal offices.
+Candidates for president or vice president of the United States are not required to file an affidavit of candidacy for office.
+Candidates who seek nomination for the office of United States senator or representative shall state the following information on the affidavit:

-(a) for United States senator, that the candidate will be 30 years of age or older and a citizen of the United States for not less than nine years on the next January 3 or, in the case of an election to fill a vacancy, within 21 days after the special election;
+(1) for United States senator, that the candidate will be an inhabitant of this state when elected and will be 30 years of age or older and a citizen of the United States for not less than nine years on the next January 3 or, in the case of an election to fill a vacancy, within 21 days after the special election; and

-(d) for supreme court justice, court of appeals judge, or district court judge, that the candidate is learned in the law;
+(2) for Supreme Court justice, Court of Appeals judge, or district court judge, that the candidate is learned in the law;

 Subd.
 5. United States senator; two candidates at same election.
 When two candidates are to be elected United States senators from this state at the same election, each individual filing for the nomination shall state in the affidavit of candidacy the term for which the individual desires to be a candidate, by stating the date of the expiration of the term.